 Nā Pali, Lehua Tuff Cone, and the “Forbidden Island” of Ni‘ihau

-During our March 2025 trip to Kaua‘i, Hawaii, one unforgettable day stood out: we spent seven hours soaking in the breathtaking vistas of the Nā Pali sea cliffs, the volcanic Lehua tuff cone, and the remote shores of Ni‘ihau—often called the “Forbidden Island”.
-Over the past several million years, magma from the Hawaiian mantle plume … Read more
+During our March 2025 trip to Kaua‘i, Hawaii, one unforgettable day stood out: we spent seven hours soaking in the breathtaking vistas of the Nā Pali sea cliffs, the volcanic Lehua tuff cone, and the remote shores of Ni‘ihau – often called the “Forbidden Island”.
+Magma from the Hawaiian mantle plume hotspot has continuously erupted … Read more

 Volcano (part 1): shield volcanoes